2/15 (Part 5)

 who might have felt it and experienced it

-Their hands and fingers moved
+Their hands, and fingers, moved

-almost exactly the same when
+exactly the same

-holding it.
+when holding it.

 Leave a Reply